VoxAndrews/Diet-Buntu/README.md

 `wget https://github.com/VoxAndrews/Diet-Buntu/raw/main/Scripts/Diet-Buntu-22.04/x64/IceWM/Diet-Buntu-22.04x64_IceWM.sh`

 ## Known Bugs
-- Installing the OS in a Virtual Machine (E.g. VirtualBox or Hyper-V) and playing some games may cause weird mouse behaviour in-game (E.g. The camera in some First-Person games will spin uncontrollably).
+- Installing the OS in a Virtual Machine (E.g. VirtualBox or Hyper-V) and playing some games may cause weird mouse behaviour in games (E.g. The camera in some First-Person games will spin uncontrollably).
 Not sure if this will carry over onto real hardware at this time.
-- Changing the resolution of the screen with LXRandR will cause the current wallpaper to disappear/revert to the current theme's default.
+- Changing the screen's resolution with LXRandR will cause the current wallpaper to disappear/revert to the current theme's default.
+This can be fixed by going to 'Logout...->Restart Icewm' for now, or by rebooting the system as a last measure.
+This will only occur when changing the screens resolution

 <details>
 <summary><b>Screenshots</b></summary>